HOCD: Understanding homosexual obsessive-compulsive disorder

 What is important to understand is this…

 Someone with OCD performs compulsions to alleviate the uncertainty and anxiety brought on by their obsessions.
-Sometimes these compulsions seem logical, for example, “If I avoid being near my child then I can’t harm her”.
-Sometimes they appear illogical, for example, “If I put the TV on volume 9 today we won’t get robbed in our sleep”.
+Sometimes, these compulsions seem logical, for example, “If I avoid being near my child, then I can’t harm her”.
+Sometimes, they appear illogical, for example, “If I put the TV on volume 9 today, we won’t get robbed in our sleep”.

 What is HOCD?

-Homosexual obsessive-compulsive disorder at a basic level is when a person agonizes over whether or not they are attracted to the same sex.
+Homosexual obsessive-compulsive disorder (HOCD) at a basic level is when a person agonizes over whether or not they are attracted to the same sex.

 As with all OCD subtypes, the sufferer feels tortured by unrelenting and severe doubt.
 In the case of those with HOCD, this doubt focuses on their sexuality.